juliaefeeme/EHU_masterthesis_meronymy_LLM/README.md

 ## Methodology
 1. Eight CSKBs: AristoTupleKB, Ascent++, ConceptNet, HasPartKB, Quasimodo, TransOMCS, Uncommonsense, VisualGenome
-  - extraction of *PartOf*, *MemberOf*, *SubstanceOf* and *Has* relationships
+  - Extraction of *PartOf*, *MemberOf*, *SubstanceOf* and *Has* relationships
-  - random sample for manual evaluation
+  - Random sample for manual evaluation
-      .
-Are the samples actually relations?
+      - Are the samples actually relations?
 2. Prompting LLMs (GPT4, LLaMA3.1, Phi3)
-  - testing the language models to observe if they can be used as a tool to validate meronymic relations
+  - Testing the language models to observe if they can be used as a tool to validate meronymic relations

 ## Results
 **CSKBs**

-.
-435,791 examples of meronymic pairs
+- 435,791 examples of meronymic pairs
-. random sample of 150 examples:
+- Random sample of 150 examples:
-    .
-106 valid
+    - 106 valid
-    .
-44 invalid
+    - 44 invalid

 **LLMs**
 | Metrics    | GPT-4 | LLaMA-3.1 | Phi-3 |